Enter a UK place or postcode for local forecast

 The probability forecast uses data from the Global Ensemble Forecast System (GEFS).

-The GEFS is basically the GFS model run an additional 20 times using slightly different starting conditions in an attempt to account for uncertainty.
+The GEFS is basically the GFS model run an additional 20 times using slightly different starting conditions to account for uncertainty.

-If your exact location isn't listed pick the nearest city.
-Ensemble forecasts are run at a lower resolution so the same data covers a bigger geographical area.
-This isn't a problem when using the forecast data to identify trends and probabilities.
+If your location isn't listed pick the nearest one.
+Ensemble forecasts are run at a lower resolution so the data covers a bigger geographical area.

 14 day outlook